Local assemblyman wants the state lottery to increase funding for public schools

 “The Governor absolutely does not have my support on the devastating cuts he’s proposing that will do nothing more that devastate public education.
 This is a time to look for solutions, not create more problems.
 It’s crucial that we all work together to support public education needs during these critical times.
 Students and teachers need to know that we always have their backs, even under these difficult circumstances,” said Assemblyman Santabarbara.

-A spokesman for the New York State Gaming Commission told News10 they would not comment on proposed legislation, but they did provide us with numbers from the 2019-2020 fiscal year.
-The state lottery provided 3.38 billion dollars to support education statewide.
-Last year, schools in Albany County alone received $52.3 million, Schenectady County $37.8 million, and Columbia County $6.6 million to name a few.
-The contribution to each district depends on a number of factors including size and income level.
+A spokesman for the New York State Gaming Commission told NEWS10 they would not comment on proposed legislation, but they did provide us with numbers from the 2019-2020 fiscal year.
+The state lottery provided $3.38 billion to support education statewide.
+Last year, schools in Albany County alone received $52.3 million, Schenectady County $37.8 million, and Columbia County $6.6 million, to name a few.
+The contribution to each district depends on a number of factors, including size and income level.

 “What the bill would do is essentially double the amount of money, the amount of revenue, that comes from state lottery.
 Funds could be immediately diverted to schools.
 It could make a tremendous impact during their desperate time of need,” said Assemblyman Santabarbara.